bespinian/blog/content/posts/configure-front-end-apps-with-environment-variables-on-cloud-foundry.md

 }
 ```

-This config will work with the staticfile buildpack but disables some optional configurations of it.
+This config will work with the staticfile buildpack, but disables some optional configurations of it.
 To add these back, you'll have to adjust the above code accordingly.

 Now push your app with `cf push` and set the `APP_CONFIG` environment variable to some JSON string with the following command: